fernandaroeg/RoDaAd_ROS/groundtruth_data_adapter/README.md

 	tf data or path message to visualize in rviz.
 	![GroundTruth Pose Data](gtruth_pose_bag.png)

-	To compile data run the following command:
+	To compile data the launch file needs to be modified with the name of the environment and the location of the 2 corresponding .txt files.
+Then run the following command:

 		roslaunch groundtruth_data_adapter groundtruth_data_adapter.launch